vifon/zettel2/README.md

 The only hard requirements concern the filename, not the file contents.
-Namely I've borrowed the excellent naming scheme from [Denote][1] by Protesilaos Stavrou et al.  Please refer to its documentation for the details.
+Namely I've borrowed the excellent naming scheme from [Denote][1] by Protesilaos Stavrou et al, or some older iteration of it (it seems to have added a "signature" part since then).
+The exact file-naming scheme used is `ID--TITLE__KEYWORDS.EXTENSION`.

 [1]: https://protesilaos.com/emacs/denote